JonatanHogild/FreeIPA_for_virtual_environment/README.md

 The goal of this project is to build a modern identity management solution that is robust, secure and scalable.
 Users, user-groups, access policies and rules should be handled centrally, instead of existing as separate local entities on each host.

 ## Method
 FreeIPA will be installed on a new virtual machine that will act as a FreeIPA-server.
-DNS and NTP will be properly implemented in the virtual environment.
-The Proxmox firewall will be adjusted in anticipation of new protocols and traffic flows.
-FreeIPA-clients will be installed on all other VMs using Ansible.
-When all this is set up, users and groups will be created with FreeIPA, then rules and policies.
+DNS and NTP will be properly implemented in the virtual environment to handle FreeIPA requests.
+The Proxmox firewall will be adjusted in anticipation of new protocols and traffic flows, ensuring FreeIPA functionality without being too permissive.
+FreeIPA-clients will be installed on all other VMs with Ansible, using the FreeIPA collection.
+An Ansible Vault will be made to safeguard passwords used in the automation process.
+When all this is set up, IPA-users and user-groups will be created, then host-groups, HBAC-rules and sudo-rules, defining access policies across hosts.
 SSH-keys will be tied to respective IPA-users.
 Emergency local admin accounts will be created on all VMs using Ansible.

 ## Target Audience
 This project is for anyone who wants to learn about FreeIPA, and implementing it in a multi-client, multi-user environment.
 This repo is also part of a larger project aimed at people interested in learning about IT-infrastructure and production, and building such an environment from scratch.